barbazul/1kfa/mod_guide_gm.md

 a lot of questions about how the world works?
 Can you think of things to go into the next session to provide that kind of fun?

-Think about the plot and how you might get your next couple points in the *Good Bank*.
+Think about the plot and how you might get your next couple *Journey points*.
 Do you think the characters will make certain decisions?
 You might imagine 2 or 3 key decisions the party will be confronted with.
 For every fork in the road, try to imagine how the world and NPCs will respond when the characters